shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Bar at the end of the world.md

 The barman

-Watches over his patrons
+Watches over his patrons,

-And their past
+And their past,

 And present and future